EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 # Module 8 - Data Types

-As most of the "Module 8 - Data Types" content is information and small coding bits, this README here is used as a notepad.
+As most of the "Module 8 - Data Types" content is information and coding bits, this README here is used as an extensive notepad.

-Please also [see index.html](./index.html) and [index.js](./index.js) in this module's folder to follow up with the coding bits.

 [Objects](#Objects)